Audi Q4 e-Tron SUV (2025) review: should it be the UK's second best-selling electric SUV?

 Verdict: Audi Q4 e-Tron

-Audi’s Q4 has plenty going for it.
+It’s quite easy to see why the Audi’s Q4 e-Tron is the second best-selling electric SUV in the UK, because it has plenty going for it.
 Its range is competitive (post-update) in its class and it’s a calm and polite car to surge along in.
-The interior feels solid and impressively roomy inside, too.
+The interior feels solid and impressively roomy inside and it oozes competence and quality.

-But it’s pretty average in other areas.
-It’s overtly sensible – and therefore not that exciting – to drive, and some interior usability niggles dampen the experience a little.
-And, unless you really want that Audi badge, plenty of other cars like the Enyaq, Ioniq 5 and EV6 can compete or even better the Audi for less.
+But it’s pretty average unremarkable in many other areas.
+It’s overtly conservative – and therefore not that exciting – to drive, and some interior usability niggles dampen the experience a little.
+Unless you really want that Audi badge, plenty of other cars like the Enyaq, Ioniq 5 and EV6 can compete or even better the Audi for less.

 Specs are for a Q4 e-Tron 45 Sport